joeyadame/energy-sql-analysis/README.md

 The goal of this project is to gain experince writing SQL queries on real-world energy data.

 Current focus:
+-Analyze historical U.S retail price data at the state-level

 ## Data Source
 U.S. Energy Information Administration (EIA)